Distributed-Compute-Labs/dcp-worker/README.md

 * ensures that all tasks eventually complete, provided appropriate financial and computation resources can be deployed in furtherance of this goal

 #### Bank
-A NodeJS daemon which
+A Node.js daemon which
-* manages a ledger for DCC which are not on the blockchain
+* manages a ledger for DCC.
+This is not a blockchain currency.
 * enables the movement of DCC between entities requesting work and entities performing work
 * enables the movement of DCC between the ledger and the blockchain
 * enables the placement of DCC in escrow on behalf of the Scheduler for work which is anticipated to be done